gaehlerm/SoftwareEngineering/README.md

 "When a politician greets you: 'How are you?' and a nurse asks you 'How are you?', these are totally different questions, even though they sound and spell exactly the same." - Mel Conway

 This chapter is highly influenced by Eric Evans book Domain-Driven Design (DDD).
-The book covers mostly conceptual topics like the domain model.
+The book covers mostly conceptual topics like the domain model and bounded context.
 This, along with the “Ubiquitous language” (Evans) it forms the heart of that book and will be explained in this chapter here.

 ## Ubiquitous Language

 There are very few topics that are described mathematically.
 Most notably finance, physics and engineering.
 Most other topics are described by the natural language.
 This is a huge issue as it is hard to bake such a topic into code.
+How do you implement an apple?
+The answer is: it depends who you are talking to.

-It takes a lot of effort to understand the topic well enough to be able to implement it reasonably well.
-Especially it takes a lot of talking to domain experts about the topic.
-Only through these discussions you can learn how their model is built up.
-It is of utmost importance that the development teams learns the language used by the domain experts use among each other.
+It takes a lot of effort to understand the topic well enough to be able to implement it.
+It takes a lot of talking to domain experts about the topic.
+Only through these discussions you can learn how their domain model is built up and what the underlying mechanisms are.
+It is of utmost importance that the development team learns the language used by the domain experts, use among each other and implement it into the code.
 A domain expert has to be able to follow the general discussions between developers.
 He has to be able to tell when something is off as there is something that doesn’t make sense to him.
 For instance if the developers mix up the usage of atoms and molecules in a chemistry simulation.
+Usually the domain experts are able to tell much earlier that something is off than the developers.
+If there are expressions used in the code that do not exist in the domain, it is probably wrong.
 This common language between developers and domain experts was named “Ubiquitous language” by Eric Evans.

 Developing this Ubiquitous language is of utmost importance for the whole project.
 Only a well-developed shared language between the developers and the domain experts allows high level discussions about the domain.
 It takes a lot of effort to develop such a language.
 Developers and domain experts have to remain continuously in touch and keep refining the use of their language and improve the model that is based on this language.
 Play around with this language.
 Try to change the words.
 Try to construct new phrases.
 This is an important part of the ubiquitous language.
-You have to develop the language like children learn to speak a natural language.
-Find easier and better ways to express what you want to say.
+You have to develop the language like children learning to speak a natural language.
+Find easier and better ways to express what you want to say, no matter how stupid it sounds at first.
 Use the insight gained this way to improve the domain-model.
 Make sure the business experts understand what you are talking about.
 If you start using terms that they don't know, there is probably something wrong with your model.
 Do never use terms that are unknown to the experts, they are a sign for misguided logic!

 ## The Domain Model

+A model is a simplification of something real.
+A computer game for instance is always a model.
+Interesstingly enough, a computer game does not necessarily become better if the model is more accurate.
+But rather if the model is more focused to make a point.
+If it emphasizes the core domain of what the game is all about, while leaving away unnecessary details.

 When writing code, we implement a model of the reality.
 One that resembles most accurately the problem we try to solve.
 Not one that is the closest to reality.
 The model has to cover the domain of interest.
 The field that you are working on.
 The model has to simplify the domain that you are working on to the bare minimum what you need to fulfill your programming task.

 The domain-model is a high-level concept which has to be described.
 This can be done in several different ways.
 The most obvious description are UML diagrams.
 These are commonly used to show the relationship between different classes.
 However, UML diagrams are not always the ideal choice for describing code.
 UML has several deficiencies.

+### Documentation and planning

 First, it supports only a somewhat limited amount of interactions between classes or class instances.
 There are frequently better ways to describe code than a class diagram.
 Maybe a piece of text will do, or a diagram that shows the temporal dependency of some process.
 It does not really matter how you represent the domain-model, as long as you understand it.